foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

 Flashing
 --------

-Once in serial downloader mode and connected to your PC the evaluation board should show up as an NXP USB device.
+Once in serial downloader mode and connected to your PC the evaluation board should show up as an NXP® USB device.

 .. include:: secure-boot-pre-flash-note.rst